antaresproject/docs/docs/modules_development/controllers_and_processors.md

     }
 ```

 As it is shown, the presenter's definition is very simple.
 Its function focuses on data presentation.
 In the presenter the data processing is not executed.
-The presenter's methods may return the objects of the 'Response' type (e.g. JsonResponse).
+The presenter's methods may return the objects of the *Response* type (e.g. *JsonResponse*).

-###Presenter's Operation In The Processor
+### Presenter's Operation In The Processor

 A presenter, similarly to repository is injected to the processor's object: